Zinc borate in a polymer is known to promote the formation of char.

 In cellulose insulation, wood composites, mattresses, fabrics, and paper, borates are used primarily to prevent flaming combustion and to suppress glowing and smoldering.
 Optibor® has long been recognized as an effective flame retardant additive due to its ability to prevent smoldering and is often used to help protect cotton-batting infill material in mattresses and futons.
 The combination of Optibor and Neobor® yields reliable fire and corrosion test performance.
 Flame-retardant lumber, plywood shingles and shakes, and wood composite board can be made by vacuum or pressure impregnation with Optibor or Polybor® sodium borate solutions.
 These solutions can also be applied by direct spraying or dipping to drapes or curtains, rugs, ironing-board covers, firefighter uniforms, fabric heat deflectors for stoves or fireplaces, and fire-smothering blankets.
 Solutions of Optibor, Polybor, or 20 Mule Team® ammonium pentaborate can be applied to paper, such as high-gloss file-storage boxes, although the products have a stiffening effect that must be offset.

 Boron compounds make effective flame retardants in lumber and plywood.
 Such compounds can be used in conjunction with other chemicals, including ammonium sulfate, diammonium phosphate or zinc chloride, or used alone.
-Flame retardant-treated lumber and plywood have been successfully used in structures exposed to temperatures less than 100°F (38°C).
+Flame retardant-treated lumber and plywood have been successfully evaluated for structural strength and durability at service temperatures per ASTM D5664 and AWPA Standard U1.

 Dimensional lumber and plywood are usually treated by vacuum/pressure impregnation with aqueous solutions of flame retardants.
 Individual plywood veneers can also be soaked with fire retardants before assembly and gluing, so long as compatibility between the flame-retardant additives and the adhesive system is ensured (to promote strong bonding).